Multisource thermal model to the transverse momentum spectra in pp collisions at RHIC and LHC energies: Conclusions

 }

-Final-state particles produced in high energy collisions have attracted much attention, since attempt have been made to understand the properties of strongly coupled QGP by studying the possible production mechanisms[22,23].
+Final-state particles produced in high energy collisions have attracted much attention, since attempt have been made to understand the properties of strongly coupled QGP by studying the possible production mechanisms.
 Many exponential distributions are suggested in description of the final-state particle distribution.
-Thermal statistical models have been successful in describing particle yields in various systems at different energies[14,24每26].
-In present work, we embed the exponential distribution into the geometrical picture of the multisource thermal model to describe the transverse momentum spectra in $pp$ collisions at RHIC and LHC energies.
-In the rapidity space, the sources of final-state particles stay at different positions due to stronger longitudinal flow[27每29].
+Thermal statistical models have been successful in describing particle production in various systems at different energies~\cite{Tiwari:2013wga, Huang:2003jv}.
+In our previous work~\cite{Liu:2014xna}, to extract the chemical potentials of quarks from ratios of negatively/positively charged particles, we have analyzed the transverse momentum spectrums of the CMS and ALICE Collaborations by using the Tsallis distribution.
+The results in low transverse momentum region in the present work is better than those in our previous work.
+Based on different formula on transverse momentum spectrum in the model, the dependences of transverse momentum, centrality and participant nucleon number on elliptic flow in GeV and TeV energy regions have been studied in our previous works~\cite{Wang:2011zzh, Li2013AHEP}.
+Comparing the non-equilibrium statistical relativistic diffusion model with three sources, which include a central source and two fragmentation sources~\cite{Wolschin:2011mz, Wolschin:2013pu}, the multisource thermal model uses two cylindrical sources to describe the rapidity or pseudorapidity distributions.
+In the present work, we embed the exponential distribution into the geometrical picture of the multisource thermal model to describe the transverse momentum spectra in $pp$ collisions at RHIC and LHC energies.
+In the rapidity space, final-state particles emit from the sources, which are at different locations due to stronger longitudinal flow~\cite{BraunMunzinger:1994xr, BraunMunzinger:1995bp, Feng:2011zze}.
 The improved multisource thermal model can reproduce the experimental results of pions, kaons and protons.
 The rapidity width is naturally taken into account by the source distribution.
-By analysing systematically the corresponding pseudorapidity distributions and fitting the experimental data, the model parameters are obtained.
+By analysing systematically the corresponding pseudorapidity distributions and fitting the experimental data, the model parameters are fixed.
+The $<P_{T1}>$ is a function of ln$\sqrt{\mathrm{\it s_{NN}}}$, other parameters are constant values.

-In our previous work [38], to extract the chemical potentials of quarks from ratios of negatively/positively charged particles, we have analyzed the transverse momentum spectrums of the CMS and ALICE Collaborations [31, 32] by using the Tsallis distribution [5每13].
-The results in low transverse momentum region in the present work is better than those in our previous work.
-Based on different formula (Rayleigh distribution) on transverse momentum spectrum in the model, the dependences of elliptic flow on transverse momentum, centrality, and participant nucleon number in GeV and TeV energy regions have been studied in our previous work [39每41].
-Comparing the non-equilibrium每statistical relativistic diffusion model with three sources, which include a central source and two fragmentation sources [29,30], the multisource thermal model uses two cylindrical sources to describe the rapidity or pseudorapidity distributions [26,27].